eodash/eodash/docs/widgets/internal-widgets.md

 ### Example: A Custom STAC Selector Widget

-Below is an example of a custom Vue widget that lists items in the current STAC catalog, highlights the selected item, and allows selecting an item via a prop-configured highlight color:
+Below is an example of a custom Vue widget that lists items in the current STAC catalog, highlights the selected item, and allows selecting an item via a prop-configured highlight color.
+Note that it utilizes Vuetify components (`<v-card>`, `<v-list>`) which are globally available in eodash:

 ```vue
 <!-- src/widgets/List.vue -->